Interactive Experience, 2022

 The viewer concludes the experience without a true definition of time, but instead a genuine, physical feeling of its passage.
 A definition is absent, but time, the object itself, has left a clear impact.
 This impact is unique to each viewer.
 The visualizations provided to the viewers when they leave share the same abstraction as the clock they saw when they first entered, but now that the viewer has had an actual experience of time, the common becomes exclusive, the mundane becomes peculiar, and the abstract forms a bijection with the substantial experience.

-This project is Jiaqi's BFA thesis at New York University Tisch School of the Arts.
+This project is Jiaqi's BFA thesis at NYU Tisch School of the Arts.

 Advised by Professor Wafaa Bilal.